neuralmagic/docs/src/content/tasks/text-generation/optimization.md

 # Saved 1000 npz files to data
 ```

-### **Run FastOBCQ**
+### **Running FastOBCQ**

-With the data setup, we are ready to apply `FastOBCQ` using Sparsify One-Shot.
+With the data set up, you are ready to apply `FastOBCQ` using Sparsify One-Shot.

-First, we will create a Recipe to run `FastOBCQ`.
+Create a recipe to run `FastOBCQ`.
 Recipes specify the algorithm to apply as well as the hyperparameters to use during the pruning and quantization process.
 For CodeGen-350M-Mono, there is a [premade recipe](https://sparsezoo.neuralmagic.com/models/codegen_mono-350m-bigpython_bigquery_thepile-pruned50_quantized?hardware=deepsparse-c6i.12xlarge&comparison=codegen_mono-350m-bigpython_bigquery_thepile-base&tab=3) available in the SparseZoo:

 ```yaml
 !FastOBCQModifier